js-choi/unina/src/main/README.md

 code points. **Hex strings (hexes)** are strings of digits and letters between `A` and `F`.

+*`re-pair/`* exports utilities related to the Re-Pair compression algorithm.

 *`binary-search/`* exports utilities related to binary search.

 *`name-type/`* exports utilities for sorting **name types**.